How to Pitch to Investors: Mistakes to Avoid and 8 Expert Tips to Level-Up Your Pitch

 Whether you’re talking about market size, company revenue, or growth, using real numbers adds meaning to an otherwise vague and unconvincing pitch.

-While it may not seem like a big deal, having a pitch deck that’s well-designed and visually appealing can help you in the long run.
+While it may not seem like a big deal, having a visually appealing, well-designed pitch deck can help you in the long run.

 After all, a pitch deck that looks nice shows investors you’re organized, you care enough about this meeting to present something that took some time and effort to create, and (hopefully) your product will look just as nice.